-When configured in an expanded topology, the expansion connectors on the expansion card provide the means of sending the system, keyboard, video, and mouse data from one UltraMatrix switch's expansion card output to another UltraMatrix switch's expansion card input.
+The expansion connectors provide the means of sending the system, keyboard, video, and mouse data from one UltraMatrix's expansion card output to another UltraMatrix's expansion card input.
 This allows a KVM station on one UltraMatrix to switch to a computer connected on another UltraMatrix.
 Expansion cables are needed for each expansion Unit.
-The expansion cables needed are DB15MF for the 4X model and HD15MF for the 8X and 16X models.

 Expansion cables are available in lengths of 2 - 250 feet.